TYPO3-extensions/cal/Documentation/DevelopersManual/TheMagicInside/Index.rst

 The calendar base extension is a normal extension as many other typo3 extension's.
 It has a main() function and will return the requested content.
 The extension folder structure has some slight modifications: the standard pi1 folder is called 'controller' and besides the controller there is also a 'model' and 'view' folder.

-The main() function is located in the controller/tx\_cal\_controller class.
-If this class gets called it instantiates two other classes: tx\_cal\_modelcontroller and tx\_cal\_viewcontroller.
-For security reasons we have a rightscontroller too.
-But this rightscontroller has been implemented as a service to make it flexible.
+The main() function is located in the Controller/Controller class.
+If this class gets called it instantiates two other classes: ModelController and ViewController.
+For security reasons we have a RightsController too.
+But this RightsController has been implemented as a service to make it flexible.

-After the rightscontroller has determined what view should be rendered the according function inside the controller is called.
+After the RightsController has determined what view should be rendered the according function inside the controller is called.
 Lets say the 'day' view should be rendered, than the day() function will be called.

-First inside the day() function, like most of the other functions too, the modelcontroller object is used to retrieve all events to be rendered.
-The modelcontroller object has a special wrapper-function for each view.
+First inside the day() function, like most of the other functions too, the ModelController object is used to retrieve all events to be rendered.
+The ModelController object has a special wrapper-function for each view.
 For the day view there is the

 ::